As with other sectors, travel content marketing is an important part of the marketing mix.

 Content can deepen a customer’s relationship with a brand, build trust and encourage better interactions in the future.
 This naturally supports recommendation, crucial within travel marketing.

-In the luxury market, carefully curated branded travel content can be especially effective.
+When it comes to luxury travel marketing, carefully curated branded content can be especially effective.

 Ultra-high net worth individuals can be motivated by different factors like exclusivity, privacy and unique services, so may be looking for more than recommendations on TripAdvisor.
 This is especially important as markets shift to experiences.
 And when it comes to selling new services, Millennials are both discovering and seeking destinations that are ‘Instagramable’.